history of western philosophy

 Immanuel Kant

-The links below bear some relationship to the dramatically influential philosophers and writers on our shortlist -
+The links below bear some relationship to the dramatically influential figures and great thinkers and writers on our shortlist -

 John Locke